Timeline of reactions to the 2020 Hong Kong national security law (December 2020): Police welfare fund donations rise by HK$170 million

 Security Bureau submitted the 2019/2020 annual report of the Police Welfare Fund to the Legislative Council.
 The total expenditure was HK$114 million, which was nearly twice the previous year.
 The main reason was the cost of refreshments for police officers holding special positions.
 The total annual income of the fund was HK$188 million, an increase of 8.66 times compared to the previous year's 6.3 million, mainly including an increase of HK$173 million in donation income, an increase of more than 26 times.
 Many establishment organizations also donated, but the report did not list the donors.
 Former LegCo member and vice-chairman of the Democratic Party, Lam Cheuk-ting criticized the "corruption of discipline" and questioned that the donations of relevant people caused the police to "let go".

 The police stated that in the 2019-2020 fiscal year, they received a large number of inquiries from the public, stating that the police officers showed a high degree of professionalism and perseverance in handling illegal acts in anti-extradition bill protests, and hoped to express their support to the police through donations.
 On the other hand, the average expenditure per person per day for refreshments for police officers holding special duties is less than HK$7.

 15 December

-Slogan in Tai O suspected violating National Security Law

-EARTH.er, a clothing store in Tai O's environmental protection mountain, posted on Facebook, claiming that someone complained about the sensitive slogan “Revolution is not guilty, recovery is reasonable” adapted from the famous saying of former Chinese Communist Party Chairman Mao Zedong on its gate.
-Afterwards, a police officer arrived and recorded the owner's personal profile.
-He questioned "Which sentence is sensitive?
-What about guilty of the law?"
-The police urged him to check the national security law on the internet by himself.
-The owner described the incident as white terror.
-Police Public Relations Branch replied that it received a report from the public that the words outside the gate were suspected of violating the national security law.
-Later, officers from the South Lantau Division were reported to the scene.
-After preliminary investigation, the case did not involve criminal elements and was classified as a miscellaneous incident.